While intent can sometimes be difficult to prove, it is undeniable that JUUL Labs products appeal to young people.

 Perhaps one of their more troubling practices was compensating influencers for positive reviews of their products while insisting they not reveal the mutually beneficial relationship.

-The reasons someone might choose to use drugs (and nicotine is indeed a drug, even if it is a somewhat mild one) varies.
+The reasons someone might choose to use drugs (and nicotine is indeed a drug, even if it is a somewhat mild one) vary.

 The claim that e-cigarettes, including JUUL Devices, are “totally safe” is factually and provably false.
-Nicotine is addictive and can cause a number of issues already discussed, in addition to the negative properties of any other chemicals added to such devices.
+Nicotine is addictive and can cause several issues already discussed, in addition to the negative properties of any other chemicals added to such devices.
 “Safer than cigarettes” is a more accurate claim, but they are not safe and certainly not recommended for teens or younger people.

 In the past, at the very least, it seems JUUL was willfully benefitting from underage use of their product.
 This use was largely a result of a trendy marketing campaign that seems aimed at a young demographic, although it would be difficult to prove the campaign was intentionally aimed specifically at underage users.

-This campaign was not adjusted in a timely manner when the results of it (that teens were using their product) should have been, and allegedly were, known.
-Additionally, many of their marketing images and the design of their products seem designed to associate using JUUL with being “cool” rather than it being a useful aid to fight a smoking addiction.
+This campaign was not adjusted promptly when the results of it (that teens were using their product) should have been, and allegedly, were known.
+Additionally, many of their marketing images and the design of their products seem designed to associate using JUUL with being “cool” rather than it being a useful aid to fight nicotine addiction.